mikenewbuild/mikefallows/posts/installing-perch-runway-via-composer.md

 Needless to say, this file should not be committed to the repo as it includes sensitive information.

-Running `composer install` will now replace the `/public/perch/core` folder with the contents of my `perch-core` repository and the version will be stored in the `composer.lock` file so I quickly replicate my project in any environment.
+Running `composer install` in my client project will now replace the `/public/perch/core` folder with the contents of my `perch-core` repository, and other packages in the vendor directory.
+The version will be stored in the `composer.lock` file so I can quickly replicate my project in any environment.

 This small addition has made my development workflow much more robust and enables me to leverage Composer in my Perch projects.
+I can also track the changes to Perch core, and if necessary apply my own patches to enable support for newer version of PHP before an official version of Perch is released.